lewie9021/appdriver-docs/docs/matchers/intro.md

 sidebar_label: Introduction
 ---

 A Matcher defines how elements are located.
-There are several ways of searching for elements in the tree such as `by.label` and `by.text`.
+There are several ways of searching for elements such as `by.label` and `by.text`.
 What's important is that you use a strategy that is reliable in your application and won't change often.

 ## Examples